Top news and updates from ComponentPro which help you stay up-to-date with what we are doing.

 Ultimate Studio 2019.Q1 v7.0 is released

-This release includes lots of new features, improvement and bug fixes.
-We also included some new FTP, SFTP, SCP, Mail, and ZIP example projects for .NET Core.
+This release includes lots of new features, improvement, and bug fixes.
+We also added some new FTP, SFTP, SCP, Mail, and ZIP example projects for .NET Core.
 Click here to see the complete list of changes.

 .bat file to start the build.
-In order to build the whole package including FTP, SFTP, Mail, SAML and Studio, they manually run each file, test and then upload the packages to the server.
-It did not do much since we only needed to support Windows and the components were built for just .NET 2.0.
+In order to build the whole package including FTP, SFTP, Mail, SAML, and Studio, they manually run each file and then upload the packages to the server.
+It did not do much since we only needed to support Windows, and the components were built for just .NET 2.0.

-It was quite challenging but we found some solutions.
-Our best solution was to use 10 build machines and 3 VMs.
+Our solution was to use ten build machines and 3 VMs.
 We defined dynamic build pipelines which can be designed and customized in a web app.
-The result was astonishing: build time reduced to 50 mins, instead of 5-6 hours long.
+The result was astonishing: build time reduced to 50 mins, instead of 6 hours long.
 Our developer can now select what libraries to build and click on a button to start a build.
 If a library build fails, we can rebuild it without restarting the whole build process.
-Here are some screenshots of the system: